The Twilight Saga: Breaking Dawn – Part 1: Home media

 The DVD and Blu-ray Disc for The Twilight Saga: Breaking Dawn – Part 1 was made available to purchase on February 11, 2012.
 Both editions include bonus features such as Bella and Edward's wedding video, fast-forwarding to favorite scenes, audio commentary with director Bill Condon, and a 6-part "Making Of" documentary.
 The film was released on DVD and Blu-ray by Universal Studios.
 In North American DVD sales, Part 1 has currently grossed $94,845,346 and has sold more than 5,234,876 units.

 An "extended version" was released on March 2, 2013; this version features an additional seven minutes of footage, making the film 124 minutes, including eight additional scenes, two missing scenes, and three alternate scenes.

 Reception

 Box office

-The Twilight Saga: Breaking Dawn – Part 1 grossed $281,287,133 in North America and $430,884,723 in other countries, bringing its worldwide total to $712,171,856.
+The Twilight Saga: Breaking Dawn – Part 1 grossed $281,287,133 in North America and $449,867,136 in other countries, bringing its worldwide total to $731,664,759.
 It earned a The Twilight Saga film series-best $291.0 million on its worldwide opening weekend, marking the tenth-largest worldwide opening of all time.
 It reached $500 million worldwide in 12 days, a record time for the film series.
-It ranks as the fourth-highest-grossing film of 2011 worldwide and the second-highest-grossing film of the film series.
+It ranks as the fourth-highest-grossing film of 2011 and the second-highest-grossing film of the film series.